1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 5 stars: ★★★★★

 Besides not reaching the claimed output and beam intensity, the only other ‘problem’ is the double click for on.
 This is not a fault, but a feature I’m personally not used to on this type of light.
-Still, it’s safer than a single click for on, but locking your E70 Mini is still recommended for daily carry.
-So I don’t think it’s worth taking off a star, or even a half, but generally speaking that could make it a 4.5 star light.
+Still, it’s safer than a single click for on, but locking your Acebeam E70 Mini is still recommended for daily carry.
+So I don’t think it’s worth taking off a star, or even a half, but generally speaking, that could make it a 4.5-star light.

-Besides these minor issues, this seems to be a pretty nice flashlight, with plenty of output, nice color temperature (due to 3*Nichia 519A with 5000K), and a pleasant beam profile.
+Besides these minor issues, this seems to be a pretty nice flashlight with plenty of output, a nice color temperature (due to 3*Nichia 519A with 5000K), and a pleasant beam profile.
 This could be a great EDC light.